lightweaverr/slime-mold-webgl/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-# Physarum Mold Simulation
-This project implements a Physarum mold simulation, inspired by the paper "Characteristics of pattern formation and evolution in approximations of Physarum transport networks."

 # Key Features:
 Developed with TypeScript: Wrapped in a React component for seamless integration.